E-commerce in the experience economy – How VA, AR and drone deliveries are shaping customer experience

-Both AR and VR apply similar technology – virtual reality builds an entirely new artificial reality while augmented superimposes some virtual elements to the real world, for example, Pokemon Go game.
+Both AR and VR apply similar technology – virtual reality builds an entirely new artificial reality while augmented superimposes some virtual elements to the real world, for example, the Pokemon Go game.

 Augmented reality goes a long way in eliminating ambiguity from e-commerce purchases by helping consumers visualize the product in the context of the physical space they’ll occupy.

 For example, home-furnishings company IKEA has had enormous success with its IKEA Place augmented reality app for iOS and Android.
-It helps shoppers visualize how the furniture will look inside their home.
+It helps shoppers visualize how the furniture will look inside their homes.
 They can switch products, alter product attributes such as size and color, and see how different furniture items and the room decor will complement each other.

 Another example would be Banana Flame, a British clothing e-store, which incorporated AR, as it allows shoppers to use their web cameras as interactive mirrors.

-Sephora, a global cosmetics brand launched Sephora Virtual Artist app that allows customers to see how the makeup will look on their faces without having to try any of it on the body.
+Sephora, a global cosmetics brand launched the Sephora Virtual Artist app that allows customers to see how the makeup will look on their faces without having to try any of it on the body.